-Adding extra lanes to the Monash Freeway between Warrigal Road and Koo Wee Rup Road.
+We're adding extra lanes to the Monash Freeway between Warrigal and Cardinia Roads to make your journey quicker, easier and safer.

-We aim to have the lowest possible effect on the local environment and build safer and more accessible roads for everyone.
+We aim to have the lowest possible effect on the local environment while we build a safer and more accessible road for everyone.

 As part of our planning process, we’ve completed our assessment of flora and fauna biodiversity values, Aboriginal and historical heritage, contamination and noise.

 We focused our flora and fauna biodiversity investigations on the eastern section of the works, between Princes Highway, Narre Warren and Cardinia Road, Officer.

 As part of this, we found several patches of native vegetation within the eastern section of the project area.
 We also found habitat values for several threatened fauna species.